EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > `struct` member, `global` or `static` variable, `typedef`, or
 > enumeration.
 Document the purpose of each in 25 words or less.

+  * We did not declare any new variables or structs.

 #### ALGORITHMS